-It is important to know that Gmail sending limits are per user and are shared by all of the user’s email clients, including web apps, software programs, SMTP clients and add-ons that could be sending emails through your Gmail account.
+It is important to know that Gmail sending limits are per user and thus shared between all email clients, Google add-ons, SMTP clients and other apps that could be sending emails through your Gmail account.

-For instance, if you have sent 300 emails through the Gmail website, 50 emails through Microsoft Outlook linked to your Gmail account via IMAP or POP, and another 100 messages through an email alias on a different domain, the maximum number of emails you can send through the Mail Merge addon will be just 50 in that 24 hour period.
+For instance, if you have sent 300 emails through the Gmail website, 50 emails through Microsoft Outlook linked to your Gmail account via IMAP or POP, and another 100 messages through an email alias on a different domain, the maximum number of emails you can send through the Gmail Mail Merge (or any other Google add-on) will be just 50 in the 24 hour period.

 If you exceed the sending limit, you’ll get an error message - like “you’ve reached a Gmail limit for sending email” or “Oops.. the system encountered a problem” - and Gmail may sometimes temporarily block you from sending new messages.
 The limits are not applied at any set time of the day and the user may have to wait up to 24 hours before the limits are reset automatically.

 [*] The daily sending limit is even lower - 100 total recipients per day - if you are using Microsoft Exchange or any non-Google SMTP service for routing messages through Gmail email servers.

 You have reached a limit for sending mail.
 Your message was not sent.

 firstname.lastname@example.org - with the message saying “An error occurred, your message was not sent” or “You have reached a limit for sending email, your message was not sent” - there are several reason why that may happen: